WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ### Actions
 > ***Bite.*** *Melee Weapon Attack:* +9 to hit, reach 5 ft., one target. *Hit:* 22 (3d10 + 6) piercing damage.

+\columnbreak

+> I want a note here about Giant creatures and Azeroth here, if there is anything that could work.
+And a page tear with something suitably cool.
+Basically a half page tear fitting the last page and a half of statblocks.

 <div class='footnote'>APP.
 A: MISCELLANEOUS CREATURES </div>